FreeBSD-Starter-Kit/FreeBSD-Starter-Kit/README.md

 ### FreeBSD Starter Kit

 ### Purpose:
-To create a better FreeBSD user experience for newcomers.
+Making FreeBSD easier for newcomers!

 ### Objectives:
 * Provide a bootable FreeBSD Starter Kit image which installs FreeBSD with a desktop environment by default.